clairechiu0910/Web_Crawler_KingStone/README.md

 # Web_Crawler_KingStone
-Crawl title and abstract of books in top 100 charts.
+This is a python package that can crawl title and abstract of books in top 100 charts.
 We can download different category of charts by setting parameters.

 # Package needed